 Within Liverpool City Region, Feeding Liverpool and Can Cook have both reported that their clients struggle to find affordable and convenient transport to their preferred grocery stores that does not take too much time to access.
 Within Liverpool, there are areas of very poor food access which contain two or less supermarkets or convenience stores.

-Food system science brings together knowledge and expertise to address the biological, behavioural, management and environmental challenges around making, delivering and accessing healthy food, and the Centre of Excellence for Sustainable Food Systems is a leading example of the interdisciplinary work this requires.
+Food system science brings together knowledge and expertise to address the biological, behavioural, management and environmental challenges around making, delivering and accessing healthy food.
 To address food insecurity across Liverpool City Region, this new partnership will develop targeted approaches that maximise local resources and create sustainable and fair food systems with resilient supply chains.

 The team have created the interactive Liverpool Food Mapping Dashboard, which combines existing university research and open-source data around the distribution of stores, their opening hours and accessibility.
 The dashboard is a tool for local stakeholders and policy-makers in food retail and infrastructure planning to improve access, for example modifying transportation routes and zoning regulations.
 It will also monitor the changes in food access over time, acting as an analytical tool to score different areas and provide ‘what-if’ modelling for varying scenarios.